PolymerLabs-dev/rope-js/README.md

 npm install @polymer-co/rope
 ```

 Rope JS extends the inbuilt JavaScript string type with additional helper methods.
-It's focus is to be simple and to not require wrapper classes - all you need to do is `require` it, and start using!
+It's focus is to be simple and to not require wrapper classes - all you need to do is `require` or `import` it, then start using!
 See [src/rope.ts](src/rope.ts) for available methods.

 It includes super useful helper methods; from inserting strings, capitalizing, random sampling, and more!
 Rope JS also provides utilities for case conversion (ie, camel case to pascal), allowing you to convert from all the well-known casings to any other.
 Case conversions include: